UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 Based on the first NAISS-wide 'Intro to
-Python' course (of 2025-03-04), all we could expect is that 25% of all registrationed participants would show up.
+Python' course (of 2025-03-04), all we could expect is that 25% of all registered participants would show up.
 This turned out to be true, with 24% (37 registrations, 9 learners that stayed the whole course).